Lab 8: Creating a Simple R-package

 Still only the first team member

-1. Go to https://github.com/rforbiodatascience23
+1. Go to https://github.com/rforbiodatascience24 and go to repositories.

-2. Click the green New-button
+2. Click the green New button

 3. Create a new repository called group_X_package.
 Remember to replace the X

-4. Select rforbiodatascience23 as owner
+4. Select rforbiodatascience24 as owner

 5. Make the repository Public

-6. Click the green Create repository-button
+6. Click the green Create repository button

 7. In this new repository, click the settings tab